 Personally, I prefer the roasted sweet potatoes.
 I just like their taste better.

-This vegan hummus is made with peeled sweet potatoes, but you could also leave the skin on which adds nutritional value to the hummus, like extra vitamins and fiber.
+This sweet potato hummus is made with peeled sweet potatoes, but you could also leave the skin on which adds nutritional value, like extra vitamins and fiber.

 WHAT IS TAHINI MADE OF?

 Wondering what the heck tahini is?
 Quick, short answer – sesame seeds.

 The longer answer is – toasted sesame seeds mixed with olive oil and blended until smooth.